eebrowning/DA_Tarot/README.md

 ro-sham-bo w/ classes?
 accounts can store experience for each of their cards/heroes. class ties can be broken with a level difference

+choose card / icon with class selection?

+animate it like the opening character creator like in DAI